Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Introduction

-\emph{Introduction.}---In recent years, the artificial neural network (NN) based machine learning techniques have stimulated the rapid development of automated data-driven approaches to investigate a wide range of physics problems \citep{Carleo_RMP_2019,Carrasquilla_AdvPhysX_2020,Volpe_Nat_Mach_Intell_2020}.
-As one of the central classes of problems in condensed matter physics, classifying phases of matter and identifying phases transitions is a major focus of applying machine learning.
-In particular, a considerable number of approaches utilizing the power of NNs in performing classification tasks have been developed and succeeded in providing data-driven evidence on the existence of various phase transitions \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017}, such as the phase transitions associated with nonequilibrium self-propelled particles \citep{Venderley_PRL_2018,Guo_PRE_2021}, topological defects \citep{Melko_PRB_2018,Suchsland_PRB_2018,Lee_PRE_2019,Chernodub_PRD_2020},{} many-body localization \citep{Schindler_PRB_2017,Das_Sarma_PRL_2018}, strongly correlated fermions \citep{Khatami_PRX_2017,Broecker_Sci_Rep_2017}, etc. And besides the widely-involved classification tasks, there is yet another fundamental class of tasks that can be dealt with efficiently by modern machine learning techniques, namely, regression tasks \citep{Goodfellow_Book_2016}.
-In fact, applying the machine learning techniques designed for regression tasks to physics problems is giving rise to a burgeoning field towards automated theory building, where, for instance, the symbolic regression \citep{Tegmark_SciAdv_2020,Tegmark_PRE_2019,Tegmark_PRE_2021b} has been successfully applied to extract the equations of motion \citep{Tegmark_PRE_2021a}, symmetries \citep{Tegmark_arXiv_2021}, and conservation laws \citep{Tegmark_PRL_2021} from various types of data of physical systems.
+In recent years, the artificial neural network (NN) based machine learning techniques have stimulated the rapid development of automated data-driven approaches to investigate a wide range of physics problems \citep{Carleo_RMP_2019,Carrasquilla_AdvPhysX_2020,Volpe_Nat_Mach_Intell_2020}.
+As one of the central classes of problems in condensed matter physics and statistical physics, classifying phases of matter and identifying phases transitions is a major focus of applying both generative machine learning \citep{Wetzel_PRE_2017,Kai_Zhou_CPL_2022,Kai_Zhou_arXiv_2020,DAngelo_PRR_2020,Singh_SciPostPhys_2021} and discriminative machine learning \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017,Venderley_PRL_2018,Guo_PRE_2021,Melko_PRB_2018,Suchsland_PRB_2018,Lee_PRE_2019,Chernodub_PRD_2020,Schindler_PRB_2017,Das_Sarma_PRL_2018,Khatami_PRX_2017,Broecker_Sci_Rep_2017}.
+Particularly, approaches utilizing the power of NNs in performing classification discriminative tasks have been developed and succeeded in providing data-driven evidence on the existence of various phase transitions \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017}, including the phase transitions associated with nonequilibrium self-propelled particles \citep{Venderley_PRL_2018,Guo_PRE_2021}, topological defects \citep{Melko_PRB_2018,Suchsland_PRB_2018,Lee_PRE_2019,Chernodub_PRD_2020}, many-body localization \citep{Schindler_PRB_2017,Das_Sarma_PRL_2018}, strongly correlated fermions \citep{Khatami_PRX_2017,Broecker_Sci_Rep_2017}, etc. And besides the widely-involved classification tasks, there is yet another fundamental class of discriminative tasks that can be dealt with efficiently by machine learning, namely, the regression tasks \citep{Goodfellow_Book_2016}.
+In fact, applying the machine learning techniques designed for regression tasks to physics problems is now giving rise to a burgeoning field towards automated theory building, where, for instance, the symbolic regression \citep{Tegmark_SciAdv_2020,Tegmark_PRE_2019,Tegmark_PRE_2021b} has been successfully applied to extract the equations of motion \citep{Tegmark_PRE_2021a}, symmetries \citep{Tegmark_PRL_2022}, and conservation laws \citep{Tegmark_PRL_2021} from various types of data of physical systems.